 Oahu, Hawaii Hiking – A Trip Report

 Visitors to Oahu mostly tend to flock at one of the hotels around the Waikiki beach area.
 Diamond Head State Monument is less than 3 miles away from most of these hotels (Diamond Head Road, Honolulu, HI – Kalakaua Ave to Monsarrat to Diamond Head Road) making an early morning excursion effortless.
 The approach to the crater floor is through the Kahala Tunnel built in the 1940s.
 The toll booth, the information booth, and the parking area are located right there.
 The tunnel gate is open from 6 AM to 6 PM.
 Summer can be punishing so earlier the better.
 Entrance fee is $5 per vehicle or $1 to walk in.
-Practically speaking, the trail is a very manageable distance 1.6 miles (both ways) but this is more than a leisurely stroll in the park – the climb which is over 550 feet from the crater floor involves steep stairways and an illuminated tunnel.
+The trail is a very manageable distance 1.6 miles (both ways) but it is more than a leisurely stroll in the park – the climb which is over 550 feet from the crater floor involves steep stairways and an illuminated tunnel.
 Upwards of two hours should be ample for this adventure.
 Built in 1908 as part of the U.S. Army Artillery Defense System, this trail consists of the following:

 1. A nicely paved wide concrete walk way with a gentle slope gets you off to a great start (this is a recent addition to combat soil erosion),